SunSat-Avionics/Avionics-Code-for-Arduino-/PDC/readme.md

 After apogee detection, the PDC is free to perform other functions, and so it can support ADCS activites.
 This reduces system complexity.

 Attitude determination will use:
-- Gyrospcope to measure angles (kalman filter to account for noise and drift etc)
+- Gyrospcope to measure rotation rates and infer orientation.
+The readings will be filtered to reduce the impact of noise and drift
-- Light sensor as a coarse sun-sensor.
-This may be tricky in suborbital conditions due to albedo and cloud cover

 ### 1.3.
 Definitions and Acronyms
 <b>Nova</b> | The satellite platform